hannesk95/ClassificationForAdditiveManufacturing/README.md

 ### 5.2 Login

 First, make sure that you've established a VPN tunnel to the LRZ.
-This can be done using any VPN client (e.g. Cisco AnyConnect) and providing the domain `https://asa-cluster.lrz.de/` if you're ask for that.
+This can be done using any VPN client (e.g. Cisco AnyConnect) and providing the domain `https://asa-cluster.lrz.de/` once you're asked for that.
 Afterwards, use your TUM credentials to login. <br>

 Once the VPN connection is established successfully, use SSH in order to login to the AI-System.